 Located in the historic McLuhan Coach House on 39A Queen’s Park Crescent East, The McLuhan Centre for Culture and Technology is now a gathering place for critical scholars from all disciplines to meet, share, and develop scholarly interests in the impact of digital technologies on culture.
 The quaint and quiet coach house is set against the backdrop of a bustling Toronto.
 It is home to the ever expanding range of media studies scholars across University of Toronto’s three campuses.

 In January 2017, Professor Sarah Sharma was appointed Director of the McLuhan Centre for Culture & Technology.
 Her aim is to continue and maintain McLuhan’s original vision of the Centre to study the social and psychic consequences of technology.
 Read about McLuhan’s original vision here.
-The Centre aims to broaden the scope of intellectual and public dialogue related to McLuhan’s formative insights and discoveries on the medium.
 The annual thematic for 2017-2018 MsUnderstanding Media: The Extensions of Woman brings feminist approaches and tactics related to digital life to the McLuhan Centre for Culture and Technology.